VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-20-set-up-your-own-free-blog-in-8-steps-using-github-and-jekyll.md

-To make pages show up in the sidebar, add sidebar_link: true to the front matter.
+To make pages show up in the sidebar, add sidebar_link: true to their front matter.

+This post has a manual excerpt `<!--fla-->` set after the second paragraph.
+The following YAML Front Matter has also be applied:

 > excerpt: "put custom text in here to over-ride default generated excerpts"
 > excerpt_separator: "<!--fla-->"

-This post has a manual excerpt `<!--fla-->` set after the second paragraph.
-The following YAML Front Matter has also be applied:

 This post has been updated and should show a modified date if `last_modified_at` is used in the layout.
   last_modified_at: 2017-03-09T13:01:27-05:00